From a boy without a bike in the 1980s to a 21st-century Netflix superstar, Pee-wee Herman was the world’s best-loved manchild.

 Pee-wee Herman: Origins

-Paul Reubens (born Paul Rubenfeld in 1952) is the actor and comedian who created Pee-wee in 1977.
+Paul Reubens (born Paul Rubenfeld in 1952) was the actor and comedian who created Pee-wee in 1977.
 Ironically, the character was intended to be a bad stand-up comedian.
 Soon after, he developed into a guy with his own personal universe.

 The name “Pee-wee” was emblazoned on Reubens’ harmonica, so he borrowed it.
 “It seemed real to me; it was a nickname,” he told Mental Floss in 2016.
 Once that was in place, he enjoyed the idea of “a last name that’s also a first name.”
 Enter Pee-wee Herman!